antonbezr/Min-Sudoku/README.md

 Sudoku is a logic-based, combinatorial number-placement puzzle.
 In classic sudoku, the objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.

+## Development

+The frontend was developed using vanilla JavaScript and pure CSS.
+The Sudoku is displayed using HTML5 canvas, which seamlessly integrates into many browsers and eliminates the need for flash player.
+The application is optimized for all browsers as well as mobile applications.

+Libraries used:
+* Icons - Font Awesome.
+* Clipboard - clipboard.js.

 ## Features

 1. **Dark/Light Mode** - Adjust the theme based on your preference/environment.